 How does it work?

-When you create a visualization and check the Animate Data option in the Visual Designer, the visualization, once published and viewed in the Content Viewer, will be shown shape by shape in an auto generated order.
+When you create a visualization and check the Animate Data option in the Visual Designer, the visualization, once published and viewed in the Viewer, will be shown shape by shape in an auto generated order.

-When you go with your mouse over a visualization in the Content Viewer you see a player bar.
+When you go with your mouse over a visualization in the Viewer you see a player bar.
 Use the rewind button to restart your animation.
 Use your arrow left key and arrow right key to manually view your animation step by step.
 Use the play button to have the animation automatically be played.
 Use the pause button to pause your animation and the fast forward button to view the end result.

 If you do not want this animated behavior to start automatically, just uncheck Animate Data and save your visualization.

-Behind the Animate Data checkbox you can provide a number for the frames per second the Content Viewer should show.
+Behind the Animate Data checkbox you can provide a number for the frames per second the Viewer should show.
 This could be seen as the speed of the animation.

 Adjusting The Shapes Animation Order